 “Our job is to think outside the box, to look at your problems—and possible solutions—in a different way than you’ve experienced before.”

 Remote and In-Person Consultations

-Consultations at the Center for Brain Training are conducted with either Mike Cohen, Director, Elizabeth Doyle, PhD, Director of Education and Home Supervision Coordinator, or Carolyn Cohen, MA, MMSC.
+Consultations at the Center for Brain Training are conducted either by Mike Cohen, Director, or by one of our other practice specialists, depending on the situation.